giovannipbonin/ieee-program/Week 00/README.md

 ## Interview Process & General Interview Prep

-Talk points:

-### Interview Confidence
+1.Interview Confidence

- - Be confident, but not arrogant
+⋅⋅ * Be confident, but not arrogant

-### Talk while you think, and code, explain everything that might be ambiguous
+2.Talk while you think, and code, explain everything that might be ambiguous

-### If running out of time and need shortcuts, explain how you would not do the shortcut in a real scenario
+3.If running out of time and need shortcuts, explain how you would not do the shortcut in a real scenario

-### The interviewer is there because they want to hire someone, they are your friend not your enemy
-- If they give you a hint, take it, don't be cocky
+4.The interviewer is there because they want to hire someone, they are your friend not your enemy ⋅⋅ * If they give you a hint, take it, don't be cocky

 - [ ] [Gayle L McDowell - Cracking The Coding Interview (video)](https://www.youtube.com/watch?v=rEJzOhC5ZtQ)